CyrusLiu20/Active-Learning-SINDy/README.md

-Please contact kkl.uni@outlook.com if you need help
+Please contact kkl.uni@outlook.com if you need any help